Table of Contents Show

 Over and above 400 types of cheese and meats, around 150 types of seafood, a variety of freshly baked bread, and more are in the grand central market to satisfy the foodaholics.

-Grand Central Holiday Fair in Vanderbilt Hall is an ideal winter market for gifts and artefacts that reflect the ethnicity and legacy of the country.
+Grand Central Holiday Fair in Vanderbilt Hall is an ideal winter market for gifts and artifacts that reflect the ethnicity and legacy of the country.

 It is undoubtedly the first indoor holiday market in the city.